Today we cover the basics of how to ride a hoverboard. We also touch on safety and some common mistakes.

-The first thing you should know is that safety gear is necessary for hoverboard riding.
+The first thing you should know is that safety gear is necessary for hoverboard riding - especially if you're new.
 You will need:

 As we said, riding a hoverboard doesn’t come naturally to most people.
 Even if you’ve ridden skateboards before, a hoverboard is a bit different.
 You will most likely fall at some point during this process, so be sure you’re wearing safety gear and are in an open, clear space.
 Here’s how to use a hoverboard step-by-step: